Agoric/documentation/main/getting-started/deploying.md

 Remember, your Dapp has three primary subdirectories:
 - `contract/`which contains files relating to your smart contract itself.
-- `api/`which contains **tyg todo: Could use suggestions for a concise description**.
+- `api/`which contains files enabling the UI frontend to communicate via HTTP/WebSocket to an on-chain backend contract instance and start your Dapp contract instance and backend.
 - `ui/` which contains files relating to your contract's user interface.

 ## How it works

 All deployment happens via the local running Agoric process.
 This is usually the `ag-solo` process, and frequently refered to as that or just as `ag-solo`.
 It is also sometimes described as/called an Agoric VM or a local server.

 `ag-solo` communicates with either a locally running or remote chain.
 The local process has a `home` object, which contains references to services on-chain, including `zoe`, the default `registry`, and an application user's `wallet`.
 Developers can use these service references to call their associated API commands.

-Deploying to the chain first uploads the bundled contract source code to the local process (`ag-solo`).
+Deploying to the chain first uploads the bundled contract source code to the local Agoric process (`ag-solo`).
 The deployment script then uses the `home` object to access `zoe` which installs the code on chain.

-Via the REPL associated with the wallet, developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps. **tyg todo: Some examples and use cases would be good here**
+Via the REPL associated with the wallet, developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps.

-The `deploy.js` scripts run in an ephemeral `Node.js` outside of the Swingset kernel. **tyg todo: Good short definition for Swingset?**
+The `deploy.js` scripts run in an ephemeral `Node.js` outside of the Swingset kernel.
 `ag-solo`'s spawner is persistent.
 Once the `deploy.js` script ends, connections to any of its objects are severed.